ldstep/ldstephensnet/content/notes.md

 ---

+May 10, 2025, at 1:43:04 PM

+Last night, two more baby chicks died, bringing the total to four in less than a week.
+This is the first time we’ve ever lost baby chicks.
+We got this batch from a different supplier than usual.
+I can’t help but wonder if it’s a quality issue.
+Still, we went back to the same place and picked up four more today.
+Hopefully, these do better.
+We would have gone to our regular supplier, but they don’t have the breed we want.

+---

 May 9, 2025, at 2:01:14 PM

 I canceled my Netlify analytics subscription today and received a refund.
 I’m continuing the Plausible free trial.